Political Website Design: Tips and Examples for Campaigns

 Not all political website builders offer the same services, so make a checklist of the must-haves for your own website before choosing a service.
 However, there are a few essential features to look for in any website builder tool or service:

-No matter the exact design choices you make, your website needs the following core pages: about, issues, newsfeed, contact, and a donation form.
+No matter the exact design choices you make, your website needs the following core pages: About, Issues, Newsfeed/Blog, Contact Us, and a donation form.
 Almost every visitor to your campaign website will be looking for at least one of these pages.

 A website builder that provides these well-designed pages for you will cut your work in half.
 Your team will still need to customize the content on these pages, but the technical heavy lifting will already be taken care of, letting you focus on communicating your message.